refactoriel/Valetudo/docs/_pages/installation/dreame.md

 <div markdown="1" class="emphasis-box">
 <strong>Entering fastboot</strong><br/>

-Plug the Breakout PCB into your robot.
+Plug the Breakout PCB into your turned-off robot.
 Make sure that the USB OTG ID Jumper is **NOT** set and plug a cable into the Micro USB port.

 <img src="./img/dreame_breakout_breakout_fel.jpg" alt="Dreame Breakout PCB connected" width="1200" height="700">